rosisoft/R-and-Python-Web-Service/README.md

 1. The Web Service has to be installed as a Windows Service
 2. The service has to be self hosted with a simple install\uninstall mode
-3. The calculation has to support multi core or threads R and Python code for advanced analytics has latency between milli-seconds and seconds and a single instance cannot scale to hundreds of consumers
+3. The calculation has to support multi core or threads</br>
+R and Python code for advanced analytics has latency between milli-seconds and seconds and a single instance cannot scale to hundreds of consumers
 4. Simple end points with only oine GET operation and JSON data input
 5. Performance metrics such as service and execution latencies